Faculty Innovations for Student Success Showcase

 Join us!

 Not ready to submit a presentation proposal but want to attend?
-Register today and don’t miss this opportunity to learn about practical teaching tools and strategies while engaging with other FIU faculty!
+Register today and don’t miss this opportunity to learn about practical teaching strategies while engaging with other FIU faculty!

 Should you need an ADA accommodation to participate in a University event, program, or activity or need to request materials in an accessible format, please contact FIU’s Office of Civil Rights Compliance and Accessibility (CRCA) at 305-348-2785 or accommodations@fiu.edu.
 All requests for ADA accommodation or accessible materials for this event must be submitted to CRCA at least seven (7) business days prior to the event or at the earliest possible opportunity.